In DFIR Triaging means to quickly collect information about the system in order to establish its potential relevance to a forensic investigation.

 The Offline Collector Builder

-is simply a GUI wrapped around the
+is simply a GUI wrapper around the

 Server.Utils.CreateCollector